jacopok/jacopok.github.io/_pages/projects.md

   in (BNS) waveforms
 1. Seeing whether the upgraded version of RES-NOVA can measure neutrino mass through delays with failed SNe
 1. Improving the execution time of [`pycbc.detector.time_delay_from_earth_center`](https://github.com/gwastro/pycbc/blob/0f0ac264ef032566e995df570dbf689fa696bc36/pycbc/detector.py#L340), which would be helpful for [PyGRB](https://tds.virgo-gw.eu/?content=3&r=21832) (?)
+1. Learning to play bass
+1. Secret project (IG)

 ##### Questions

 1. Can we incorporate modelling uncertainties in GW PE?
 1. How can we include the Earth's motion in PE?
+    1. Justin Janquart did it based on how it's done in Iacovelli+22, but only for the 22 mode
 1. How can we train "instant-posterior" models (e.g. DINGO) on longer signals such as BNS ones?
 1. How does [`jax`](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html) work?